-If extensive review or research, including redaction of documents, is required to provide the information requested, a fee may be assessed at the rate of $25.00 per hour to recoup the costs of Attorney Regulation Counsel's employee time and resources.
+If review or research, including redaction of documents, is required to provide the information requested, a fee may be assessed at the rate of $30.00 per hour to recoup the costs of the Office of Attorney Regulation Counsel's employee time and resources.

 Prior to responding to a request, the custodian will provide you with an estimate of the costs associated with responding to the request.
 The records will not be retrieved, redacted, copied or otherwise produced until payment of the cost estimate is received.
 If, after the records are gathered, redacted and/or copied/scanned, the estimate is too small, records will not be produced until the balance due is paid.
 If the estimate is greater than the actual cost of production, the overpayment will be returned at the time the records are produced.

-No. Attorney Regulation Counsel does not charge a fee if your request is twenty (20) pages or less and takes less than an hour of staff time to compile.
+No. The Office of Attorney Regulation Counsel does not charge a fee if your request is twenty (20) pages or less and takes less than an hour of staff time to compile.

 P.A.I.R.R.2 acknowledges that there are real costs associated with the disclosure of administrative records, such as staff time to assemble, review and evaluate records for exempt information and copy costs.
-Attorney Regulation Counsel is authorized to recover those actual costs through fees.
+The Office of Attorney Regulation Counsel is authorized to recover those actual costs through fees.

 P.A.I.R.R.2 recognizes many types of information that may, or must, remain closed to public inspection.
 For instance, security records, medical records, bank records or privileged information will not be disclosed.

-In addition, court rules provide that much of the information maintained by the Office of Attorney Regulation Counsel is confidential pursuant to that rule.
+P.A.I.R.R.2 also recognizes inspection of certain records may be prohibited by court order or court rule.
+Court rules provide that much of the information maintained by the Office of Attorney Regulation Counsel is confidential pursuant to that rule.
 See for example: